kevin-r-jordan/snake-ml-vision/README.md

 Using ML.NET with Unity for gesture recognition to play the classic game, Snake.

 ## Concept
-Inspired by [HAND-REHA: dynamic hand gesture recognition for game-based wrist rehabilitation](https://dl.acm.org/doi/10.1145/3389189.3392608), this version of the classic game, Snake, uses the C# ML.NET library to train vision-based models for different directions (UP, DOWN, LEFT, RIGHT).
+This version of the classic game, Snake, uses the C# ML.NET library to train vision-based models for different directions (UP, DOWN, LEFT, RIGHT).
 This model is then used in Unity with a webcam to translate hand positions into controls for the snake's movements.

 The project is composed of two pieces, the trainer and the game.